Guide to a revolutionary moment in theatre: 8 themes in the musical Hamilton

 4. Women’s rights

 Women are becoming more educated and assertive in the 18th century.
-The excitement felt over it by the musical’s female characters is expressed mainly through Angelica, Eliza and Peggy, the three daughters of General Philip Schuyler from the Revolutionary War Army.
+The excitement felt over this development is expressed mainly through Angelica, Eliza and Peggy, the three daughters of General Philip Schuyler from the Revolutionary War Army.

-In the song The Schuyler Sisters, the witty, forward-looking eldest sister Angelica marvels at the new revolutionary ideas and also espouses gender equality.
+In the song The Schuyler Sisters, the witty, forward-looking eldest sister Angelica marvels at the new revolutionary ideas and espouses gender equality.
 The softer, more demure middle sister Eliza proclaims how lucky they are to be alive in that time and place, while youngest sister Peggy expresses more conservative ideas, such as an aversion to war and following her father’s instructions.

 Although there is still some way to go for female empowerment, the ladies nonetheless hold New York up as “the greatest city in the world”.